 So, in a very real sense, a good setting spray can be pivotal in establishing and maintaining an excellent professional reputation.
 It’s for that reason, and many more, that any makeup professional worth their salt is going to have a selection of finishing sprays in their makeup kit.

 OCA Beauty Courses Online: The Convenient Way to Gain New Skills

 As our article has shown, the tools you have in your makeup kit are the key to your success as a makeup artist.
 A selection of setting sprays is just one of them.
-What’s also important are the skills you possess and thanks to video-based CPD-accredited OCA makeup course training, it’s never been easier or more convenient to develop yours.
+What’s also important are the skills you possess, and thanks to video-based CPD-Endorsed OCA makeup course training, it’s never been easier or more convenient to develop yours.